neijrr/nextcloud_passwords_handbook_ru/Administrators/F.A.Q.md

 ## I bricked my server, how do i restore my passwords?
-Check the [app backups](./Backups) and then follow the [server migration guide](./Guides/Maintenance/Server-Migration) to restore the leatest backup on another server.
+Check the [app backups](./Backups) and then follow the [server migration guide](./Guides/Maintenance/Server-Migration) to restore the latest backup on another server.

 ## How do i share folders and tags?
 You don't.
 This feature is not yet supported.